-I'm an Assistant Professor at The University of Tokyo, a Co-founder / Scientific Advisor at miup Inc., Technical Advisors at Medley, Inc. with expertise of Computational Statistics, Time-series Analysis (State Space Model, Data Assimilation), Applied Statistics, Bioinformatics, and Machine Learning.
+I'm an Assistant Professor at The University of Tokyo, a Co-founder / Collaborative Researcher at miup Inc., Technical Advisors at Panasonic, Inc. and CareLab Inc. with expertise of Computational Statistics, Time-series Analysis (Data Assimilation), Applied Statistics, Bioinformatics, and Machine Learning.
 I'm interested in applying technological developments in computer science and biotechnology for the innovation of human being.
-In academics, I have two main topics.
-The first one is the development of sophisticated data assimilation methodologies, e.g., linear/nonlinear Kalman filters, in the field of computational and applided statistics.
-The second one is, as the main work in the current institute, human health data analysis such as time-series medical examination data and genome data, e.g., immunological cancer genome analysis, metagenome analysis, and biomedical researches for personalized and preventive medicine.
-In business field, the current interest is to develop several types of artificial intelligence systems utilizing, e.g., Bayesian statistical inference and natural image processing, for the application of medicine, health care, nursing care, and genetic engineering.
+In basic research for Statistical Science, I have developed several types of data assimilation methodologies, e.g., linear/nonlinear Kalman filters.
+In practical research, I have analyzed human health and epidemiological data such as time-series medical examination data and cancer genome sequencing to predict future health risk and establish personalized medicine, to elucidate immune cancer relationships, and to prevent disease pandemic.
+In business field, the current interest is to develop several types of artificial intelligence systems utilizing, e.g., Bayesian statistical inference, for the application of medicine, health and nursing care, and immune-cancer therapies.
 I'm also studying modern history, classical strategy, e.g., Hundred Schools of Thought and The Prince, geopolitics and philosophy as life works.

 Department of Intelligence Science and Technology

 Graduate School of Informatics, Kyoto University

 (Bioinformatics Center, Institute for Chemical Research, Kyoto University)

 Thesis Title: Reconstructing Biological Systems Incorporating Multi-Source Biological Data via Data Assimilation Techniques

 Graduate School of Information Science, The University of Tokyo

 (Human Genome Center, Institute of Medical Science, The University of Tokyo)